Natinael13/Amicable-Numbers/README.md

-# Factors-Sums-Equal
+# Amicable-Numbers

-Created a webpage that checks if the sums of two numbers factors are the same.
-Following the user inputing 2 numbers and clicking "show results" the following is displayed: statement on if the two numbers are amicable(The sums of the two numbers factors are the same) or not and the two numbers factors.
+Created a webpage that checks if two numbers are amicable.
+Following the user inputting 2 numbers and clicking "show results" the following is displayed: a statement on if the two numbers are amicable(In this case meaning "The sums of the two numbers' factors are the same") or not and the two numbers' factors.

 # What I Gained